vimeo/player.js/README.md

 ## Browser Support

-The Player API library is supported in IE 11+, Chrome, Firefox, Safari, and Opera.
+The Player API library is supported in the last two versions of Edge, Firefox, Safari, Opera, and Chrome (incl.
+Chromium based browsers).

-## Migrate from Froogaloop

-Using our old Froogaloop library?
-See the [migration doc](docs/migrate-from-froogaloop.md) for details on how to update your code to use this library.

 ## Using with a module bundler